deeprony7/Terraform/Provision Instance in a VPC/README.md

-# Provisioning an EC2 Instance running Apache in a VPC with multiple subnets
+# Provisioning an EC2 Instance running Apache in a VPC with an EIP

 For ease of use you can use AWS Cloudshell or create a Cloud9 env